 - appoint the bankrupt to help in the administration of the estate in such manner and upon such terms as the inspectors direct.

-However, if no inspectors are appointed, the trustee may decide on his or her own initiative to take one or more of the above-mentioned actions.
+However, if no inspectors are appointed, the LIT may decide on his or her own initiative to take one or more of the above-mentioned actions.

 Securities firm bankruptcies (section 259)

-In a securities firm bankruptcy, the trustee may undertake any of the following actions even before inspectors are appointed.
-However, after inspectors have been appointed, the trustee must obtain their permission before doing the following:
+In a securities firm bankruptcy, the LIT may undertake any of the following actions even before inspectors are appointed.
+However, after inspectors have been appointed, the LIT must obtain their permission before doing the following:

-- exercising a power of attorney and transferring any security passed on to the trustee;
+- exercising a power of attorney and transferring any security passed on to the LIT;

 - selling securities, other than customer name securities;